My Friend Discovered Something Reality-Defying in His House

 “Fuck no!”
 I yelled.

-It was about a quarter of an hour later that we both stood on the small step ladder.
+A quarter of an hour later, we both stood on the step ladder.
 Him on one side, me on the other.

-“Okay dude, you’ve got to hold on to me and make sure that, well… fuck just make sure nothing happens,” Greg said in a voice more than a bit anxious.
+“Okay, dude, you gotta hold on to me to make sure nothing happens,” Greg said, his voice more than anxious.

-“You gotta hold on to my arm, asshole!” he yelled at me when I just stood there, watching.
+“My arm, man,” he snapped when I just stood there, watching.

-While I was still making up scenarios in my mind, he put his right hand under one of my elbows.
-Before I could even react, he pushed my left arm upwards with as much force as he could muster.
+While my mind conjured up scenarios, he suddenly put his hand under my elbow.
+Before I could ask what he was doing, he pushed my arm upward with all the force I could muster.

-I didn’t have time to react.
-I watched in horror as my arm shot upwards towards the hole.
-In an instant, my hand, as well as lower arm, vanished in the darkness above.
-For a short moment, I could only stare at what Greg had done in disbelief.
-Then I screamed up in surprise and stumbled back down the ladder.
-I lost my balance and fell to the ground.
+Time slowed down, and all I could do was to watch in horror as my arm shot upward.
+In an instant, my hand, as well as my lower arm, vanished in the darkness above.
+For a moment, I could only stare at what Greg had done in disbelief.
+Then I screamed, lost my step, and crashed to the ground.

-“ARE YOU FUCKING INSANE!?”
+“Are you fucking insane!?”
 I screamed at him.
-“What the fuck did you do!?”
+“What the fuck did you just do!?”

 “How’s your hand?”
-Greg asked in a low, matter-of-factly voice.
+Greg asked in a quiet, matter-of-factly voice.

-I raised it and saw that I’d instinctively clenched it.
-For a moment I just stared at it.
+I raised it, and saw that I’d instinctively clenched it.

-I yelled up once more and held the hand away from me, unclenching it in shock.
-The moment I did, something fell to the ground.
-It was a small, dimly glowing orb that now rolled through the room.
+I yelled up once more, holding the hand as far away from me as possible, unclenching it.
+The moment I did, something landed on the ground.
+It was a small, dimly glowing orb.

-As I looked from the orb back to my hand, I saw that the glow had vanished.
-Putting two and two together, I realized that it must’ve been the orb and not my hand that had been glowing.
+When I looked from the orb and back at my hand, the glow had vanished.
+Putting two and two together, I realized it must’ve been because of the orb.

-I clenched and unclenched my hand, moved the fingers and then rubbed it with the other one.
-Nothing seemed to be wrong with it.
+I clenched and unclenched my hand, moved my fingers, and rubbed it with the other one.
+Nothing seemed wrong with it.

-I stared at him as he held it in his hand, rolling it around while looking at it.
+I stared at him as he held it in his hand, rolling it around, studying it in fascination.

 “It’s kinda heavy.
 How did you get it to glow like that?”